 My academic career began in Australia as a mature age student after working in the non-government welfare sector on employment, housing and planning issues and thinking I wanted to make films.
-The more study I took—BA, Graduate Diploma in Communications with major in video production, MA (by Research Thesis), PhD—the more engaged I became with the realm of ideas and ability of theory to turn the world I had assumed upside down or at least round about.
+The more study I took—BA, Graduate Diploma in Communications with major in film and video production, MA (by Research Thesis), PhD—the more engaged I became with the realm of ideas and ability of theory to turn the world I had assumed upside down or, at least, round about.

 Michael, Mike and Rosengarten, Marsha (accepted for publication) ‘HIV, Globalization and Topology: Of Prepositions and Propositions.'
 Theory, Culture and Society.

 Michael, Mike & Rosengarten, Marsha (forthcoming) Quantitative Objects and Qualitative Things: Ethics and HIV Biomedical Prevention in Objects and Materials.
 A Routledge Companion (eds) Eleanor Casella, Gillian Evans, Penelope Harvey, Hannah Knox, Chris Mclean, Elizabeth Silva, Nick Thoburn and Kath Woodward.
 Routledge.

 Holt, Martin., Callander, Denton., Murphy, Dean., Ellard, Jeanne., Rosengarten, Marsha., Kippax, Susan and De Wit, John (forthcoming) Willingness to use HIV pre-exposure prophylaxis and the likelihood of decreased condom use are both associated with unprotected anal intercourse and the perceived likelihood of becoming HIV-positive among Australian gay and bisexual men Sexually Transmitted Infections.